Simply Sacred Solutions

 Immediate Impact:

-1. Physical Injuries: Immediate physical trauma can result in injuries such as fractures, wounds, or internal damage.
+• Physical Injuries: Trauma may cause fractures, wounds, or internal damage.

-2. Pain and Discomfort: Individuals may experience acute pain and discomfort following physical trauma.
+• Pain and Discomfort: Individuals often experience acute pain following trauma.

-3. Impaired Functioning: Trauma can temporarily or permanently impair the functioning of affected body parts.
+• Impaired Functioning: Trauma can temporarily or permanently reduce mobility or functionality.

 Long-term Impact:

-3. Mental Health Implications: Persistent post-concussive symptoms can contribute to mental health issues, such as anxiety and depression.
+• Mental Health Implications: Persistent symptoms can contribute to depression, anxiety, and emotional dysregulation.

-5. Complications in Relationships: Cognitive and emotional changes can strain relationships, impacting social and interpersonal dynamics.
+• Challenges in Daily Functioning and Relationships: Cognitive and emotional changes can strain social and professional interactions.

 1. Economic Barriers: